CosmicCoder96/CosmicCoder96.github.io/_posts/2017-06-14-making-currency-name-and-currency-symbol-helpers-for-open-event-frontend.markdown

 I
-Now all we need to do use them is `{% raw %}{{currency-name 'USD'}}{% endraw %}` and `{% raw%}{{currency-symbol 'USD'}}{% endraw %}` to get the corrsepondong currency name and symbol.
+Now all we need to do use them is `{% raw %}{{currency-name 'USD'}}{% endraw %}` and `{% raw%}{{currency-symbol 'USD'}}{% endraw %}` to get the corrseponding currency name and symbol.